jbcodeforce/jbcodeforce.github.io/docs/java/quarkus.md

 quarkus.openshift.secret-volumes.es-cert.secret-name=light-es-cluster-ca-cert
 ```

- That will generate the expected spec:
+ That will generate the following spec:
  ```yaml
     envFrom:
       - configMapRef: